joeyshi12/joeyshi.xyz/content/posts/guide_to_self_hosting.md

-Although this article omits some other details, like configuring your host machine's firewall and using Nginx as a reverse-proxy to serve multiple apps, there is enough detail here to get started with self-hosting your projects.
+Although this article omits some other details, like configuring your host machine's firewall and setting up Nginx, there is enough detail here to get started with self-hosting your projects.
+If you're interested in learning how to host other services, such as a cloud or VPN, you can visit Luke Smith's [landchad.net](https://landchad.net/) to learn more.
-I hope this encourages more people to get more involved with network technologies and learn more about the internet.
+I hope this article encourages more people to learn about the internet.